Contact Us

 • Tribal Knowledge Debt: If processes aren't documented, you will pay a "training tax" of 20-30% efficiency loss post-acquisition.
 Deduct the cost of documenting the firm’s core IP.

 • Technical Debt: In tech services, auditing the code or infrastructure is critical.
-If the previous owner underinvested in internal tooling to boost margins, you’re buying a ticking time bomb.
+If the previous owner underinvested in internal tooling to boost margins, you’re buying a latent risk.

 The Valuation Matrix: Actionable Benchmarks